NeapolitanIcecream/openevolve/README.md

 1. Sampling: From the current island, sample a parent plus diverse inspirations from the ProgramDatabase (MAP-Elites + islands)
 2. Prompt/session: A stable system message (KV-cache) is kept; per-iteration context includes goal, parent/inspiration diffs, and parent metrics
-3. Tool loop: The LLM uses built-in tools to read and edit files, then calls the evaluator tool once to finish the iteration
+3. Tool loop: The LLM uses built-in tools to read and edit files, then calls the submit tool once (with commit_message) to finish the iteration
 4. Commit: Changes in the dedicated worktree are committed; metrics may be summarized in the commit message
 5. Update DB: ProgramDatabase derives cleaned diffs, MinHash signatures, feature coordinates, and updates MAP-Elites and island bests
 6. Migration/checkpointing: Periodic migration maintains diversity; checkpoints save DB state and the best commit